Creating your personal website using Quarto

 -

-remove “On this page” menu by setting
+if you have a template / content with header text, you can remove “On this page” menu by setting

 toc: false